 When The Drive is Too Strong

-High predatory drive does not fit in to most people’s lifestyles and goals for their dog.
-Many things can trigger aggression in a dog with high predatory drive, including: cats, small dogs, kid’s toys, skateboards, roller blades, small children, squirrels, bicycles, and people moving or behaving erratically.
+High predatory drive does not fit into most people’s lifestyles and goals for their dog.
+Many things can trigger aggression in a dog with high predatory drive, including cats, small dogs, kid’s toys, skateboards, rollerblades, small children, squirrels, bicycles, and people moving or behaving erratically.
 Not every dog with high predatory drive will react to every possible trigger.
-Some dogs have a very clear understanding that small dogs are still dogs, and can be very social with them but have issues with other small animals.
-Other dogs have stronger reactions to noise than they do to movement.
+Some dogs clearly understand that small dogs are still dogs and can be very social with them but have issues with other small animals.
+Other dogs have stronger reactions to noise than they do to move.

-When predatory aggression is triggered by something, the response is very strong and difficult to stop.
-In fact, it is impossible to completely eliminate predatory aggression from a dog that has it at a high level.
-Remember that this is a strong evolutionary trait, and is completely instinctual.
-Correction will often not work, as the dog is in a frame of mind where discomfort will not have a suppression effect, and can even stimulate the dog more.
+When predatory aggression is triggered by something, the response is powerful and difficult to stop.
+In fact, it is impossible to eliminate predatory aggression from a dog that has it at a high level.
+Remember that this is a strong evolutionary trait and is completely instinctual.
+The correction will often not work, as the dog is in a mind where discomfort will not have a suppression effect and can even stimulate the dog more.
 Rewarding the dog for ignoring the stimulus is not effective either, as the stimulus is often too strong for the dog to care about whatever reward you have to offer.

 So what should you do if your dog has a predatory response to a given thing?
-Management is key, and establishing other jobs and outlets to ensure that your dog is fulfilled in his daily life.
-If your dog is strongly triggered by small children, you should not be going for walks near the playground.
+Management is key and establishing other jobs and outlets to ensure that your dog is fulfilled in his daily life.
+If small children strongly trigger your dog, you should not be going for walks near the playground.
 If you are concerned about your dog’s response in public, they should wear a muzzle.
 If your dog has demonstrated a strong, negative response to small animals, you should not go out and adopt a cat.
 You also need to give your dog plenty of outlets for this type of behavior.
 This can come in the form of playing retrieve, playing tug, chasing a flirt pole, or other activities that allow your dog to chase and catch something in a manner that is safe and productive.

 If you are concerned about your dog’s level of predatory drive and how to handle it, please give us a call so that we can help you and your dog get on the right track.